 Do not freeze your hard drive!
 There is plenty of information about freezing hard drives, but it’s mostly old information and never a good idea.
 Hard drives work at very close tolerances and changing those tolerances and introducing moisture is BAD!
 Don’t take my word for it, read what a hard drive manufacturing research and development director has to say about freezing hard drives.

 Pack your hard drive in an antistatic bag if you have one available.
 Secure the HD in protective packaging to prevent damage from physical shock and moisture.
 Avoid introducing electrostatic charges to the circuit board.
-Now let someone with advanced data recovery tools give you a FREE quote for recovering your data.
+Now let professionals with advanced data recovery tools diagnose the problem and recover your data.
 In today’s data recovery market, there is no reason you should pay for a data recovery estimate, and you should never pay if your data is not recovered.
 We have a “no data, no charge” policy.

-At Blizzard, your North Georgia data recovery professional, we use a laminar flow cabinet (clean-bench) when we need to open your hard drive for repair.
-We use professional head-stack removal tools, and we use professional data recovery devices and software.
+At Blizzard we use laminar flow cabinets (clean-benches) when we need to open your hard drive for repair.
+We use professional head-stack removal tools, and we use professional data recovery hardware devices and software.
 These professional devices isolate your hard drive from the damage that can be caused by hard drive controllers and PC operating systems that repeatedly try to read bad sectors.
 These same devices and software allow us to repair both common and advanced firmware issues.
 Our tools and training allow us to recover data that can’t be seen with standard EIDE, SATA, or USB connections and software.